 What do you need to open a checking account?

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.

 A checking account is probably one of the most important financial accounts you’ll own.
 It’s where you can manage your money, make deposits, and write checks to cover purchases and pay bills.
+Additionally, opening a checking account doesn’t affect your credit score because checking accounts are deposit accounts, not credit products, and aren’t reported to the three major credit bureaus.

-There are a few key pieces of information you’ll likely need, including photo identification such as a driver’s license, as well as personal contact information such as a phone number, home address and email.
-You’ll also likely need to provide a Social Security number and birthdate so your bank or credit union can verify your information.
+You’ll also likely need to provide an identification number and birthdate so your bank or credit union can verify your information.
 Keep reading to learn what to consider when opening a checking account and what information you’ll likely need.

 Choosing a checking account

 While gathering required documents and information for your application, you’ll need to decide what type of checking account is right for you.
 Some potential options: basic checking, interest checking, cash rewards accounts, student accounts and business checking accounts.
+There are many banks and credit unions to compare.
+Benefits, rates and fees can vary.

+What do you need to open a checking account?